A summit wouldn't do without you

 Once you’ve reached the top, where else is there to go?

 A goal is a dream with a deadline

 A goal without a plan is just a wish

 Hand-dyed textiles, cement, pigment, nylon rope, sand, polyester wadding, geraniums, air-dry clay, received photograph, scrolling dream archive.

 A Summit Wouldn’t Do Without You (Dreaming the Dream) was the first leg in a multi-stage journey towards realising 110%'s vision of alpine togetherness.
 At Firstdraft Gallery, the trio presented a month of collaborative dreaming experiments, diving deep into an exploration of the physical and symbolic geographies of mountains in Western philosophies of aspiration and achievement.
 Beneath the towering drapery of their (hu)man made Mt.
 Motivation installation, 110% hosted a series of public dreaming workshops with invited guests Sarah the Psychic, sound artist Jannah Quill, and Raclette-loving relatives from the semi-Swiss side of Lachlan’s family.

 Documentation stills from Public Program Event #1, Dreaming the Dream with Sarah the Psychic.

 110% consulted with Sydney-based tarot expert, Sarah the Psychic, to learn more about the spiritual geography of their past, present and future collaborative journeys.
 Sarah also offered individual tarot readings to gallery visitors.

-Read Sarah’s reflection on the experience of working with us, here.
+Read Sarah’s reflection on the experience of participating in the project, here.